Teachings of Falun Gong

-Li Hongzhi published the Teachings of Falun Gong in Changchun, China in 1992.
-They cover a wide range of topics ranging from spiritual, scientific and moral to metaphysical.
+Li Hongzhi published the Teachings of Falun Gong in Changchun, China, in 1992.
+The teachings cover a wide range of subjects, from spirituality and ethics to science and metaphysics.

 The teachings of Falun Gong are based on the principles of zhēn 眞, shàn 善 and rěn 忍 (which translate approximately as truthfulness, benevolence, and forbearance) articulated in the two main books Falun Gong and Zhuan Falun.
-Falun Gong is an introductory book that discusses qigong, introduces the aforementioned principles, and provides illustrations and explanations of exercises for meditation.
-Zhuan Falun is considered the central and most comprehensive exposition on the teachings of Falun Gong.
-It promises that its practitioners can attain supernatural powers.
+Falun Gong is an introductory book that discusses qigong, introduces the principles above, and provides illustrations and explanations of exercises for meditation.
+Zhuan Falun is considered the central and most comprehensive exposition of the teachings of Falun Gong.
+It claims that its practitioners can achieve supernatural powers, but they should neither be sought after nor misused.